- Helpful Videos

 - Internet connection (wireless access is included for all registrants)

-The Conference does not provide equipment.
-If you need computers, or any other equipment you will need to bring your own or rent equipment.
+Please note that the conference does not provide equipment for Poster/Demos.
+You area welcome to use a laptop in addition to your poster to display part of your info or to show a demo.
+Presenters will be required to provide their own software and hardware.
 Bear in mind that overhead projectors and slides are not a workable presentation style as the room is large, well-lit and there is no room for a screen.
-If you need other equipment, rental information is provided.
+If you need other equipment, rental information can be provided.

-Please bring your own office supplies, such as tape, scissors, push pins, etc. The Conference will try to have some on hand, but can’t supply everyone.
+Please bring your own office supplies, such as tape, scissors, push pins, etc. The Conference will try to have some on hand, but can’t always supply these to everyone.

 Shipping: You should have your materials shipped to your hotel room.
 The Conference staff cannot receive materials for you — do not have them shipped to the registration desk.
 We cannot accept responsibility for your shipment.